 Young girl learning how to speak

 Speech impediments such as stuttering can make it hard for children to speak fluently.
 Children may repeat words, lengthen sounds or experience blocks in speech where they cannot produce a particular sound, word or words.

 Genetic factors are thought to play a key role in speech and language disorders.
-Recently, an increasing number of genes are being identified as a cause of childhood apraxia of speech.
+Recently, more genes have been identified as a cause of childhood apraxia of speech.

+Young girl learning how to speak